mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

 After this the device warned the the bootloader was unlocked and that I would have to wait 30s for a reboot.
 In retrospect, I *should* have relocked the bootloader before rebooting as shown above. *Instead* I set up the like-factory-new tablet from a backup and patiently wait for all the apps to reinstall - around 45 minutes.

-## Relock bootloader
+## Relock the bootloader
 If you're playing along at home and still haven't relocked your boot loader you're in trouble now.
-That's because fixing this is going to completely delete all your data again.

-I had to again enabled developer options and USB debugging [as before](#prepare-the-tablet).
-With the tablet still atached to the computer via USB C, I re-locked the bootloader again and rebooted as shown below ... and then I got to install my apps and data all over again.
+That's because fixing this is going to completely delete all user data again.
+I had to re-enabled developer options and USB debugging [as before](#prepare-the-tablet) and attach the tablet to the computer via USB C and executed these commands in the terminal:

 ```bash
   sudo adb start-server